MrKWatkins/ZXSpectrumNextTests/Tests/Misc/ZilogDMA/ReadMe.txt

 ZX128 + UA858D chip in MB-02 disc system and two "flashing" border blocks
 below.

-The image of "DMA" is transfered as one large block with 4T timing from memory to ULA 254 port.
+Big letters "DMA" are transfered as one large block with 4T timing from memory to ULA 254 port.
 The "fixed 254" address of port B is LOAD-ed while direction A->B is set (so the LOAD works on Zilog DMA), then the direction is flipped to final B->A and transfer is initiated (without second LOAD!).